JackSzwergold/Cheat-Sheets/content/virtualbox.md

     avahi-browse -at

-Browse for broadcast services in Mac OS X:
+Browse for broadcast services in macOS:

     dns-sd -B